hazelcast/hazelcast-nodejs-client/README.md

 # Getting Started

-This part explains all the neccessary things to start using Hazelcast Node.js Client including basic Hazelcast IMDG, IMDG and client configuration and how to use distributed maps with Hazelcast.
+This chapter explains all the neccessary things to start using Hazelcast Node.js Client including basic Hazelcast IMDG, IMDG and client configuration and how to use distributed maps with Hazelcast.

 ## Requirements

-1. Windows, Linux or MacOS
+- Windows, Linux or MacOS
-1. Node.js >= 4
+- Node.js 4 or newer
-2. Java >= 6
+- Java 6 or newer
-3. Hazelcast IMDG >= 3.6
+- Hazelcast IMDG 3.6 or newer
-4. Latest Hazelcast Node.js Client
+- Latest Hazelcast Node.js Client

 ## Working with Hazelcast Clusters

 Hazelcast Node.js Client requires a working Hazelcast IMDG cluster to run.
-IMDG cluster handles storage and manipulation of user data.
+IMDG cluster handles storage and manipulation of the user data.
 Clients are a way to connect to IMDG cluster and access such data.

 IMDG cluster consists of one or more Hazelcast IMDG members.
 These members generally run on multiple virtual or physical machines